Topknots on boys and girls. Talk of cocaine tours. Electronic music pulsing by the pool.

-It turns out getting there isn’t hard actually, thanks to a door-to-door taxi service run by a mystery man called Omaira, who will arrange for you to be picked up at your accommodations in Santa Marta and drop you off anywhere you like in Mompós – a journey that takes around six hours, and costs COP70,000 (about S$32).
+At least getting there isn’t hard, thanks to a door-to-door taxi service run by a mystery man called Omaira, who will arrange for you to be picked up at your accommodation in Santa Marta and drop you off anywhere you like in Mompós – a journey that takes around six hours, and costs COP70,000 per person (about S$32).
 A similar service, called the Toto Express, runs from Cartagena.
-The website of La Casa Amarilla, a boutique hotel in Mompós, has the best advice for getting there on its website.
+The website of La Casa Amarilla, a boutique hotel in Mompós, has great advice for getting there on its website.

 So off I went, sitting in a car with his man, his wife, their infant daughter, and two other passengers.
 The man was on his way home and I supposed he took up the gig to make some cash on the side.
-I thought it was a brilliant arrangement, like a safer, paid version of hitchhiking and a great use of resources.
+It was like a safer, paid version of hitchhiking-meets-Uber and a pretty good use of resources.

 Well, I went to Mompós for the quiet, and I found it.
 During the hottest hours of the day, it is practically deserted.
 You understand all the “time stood still”-type descriptions of the place.
 The tall beautiful wooden doors are shut.
 The windows, with their ornate iron grills, are shuttered.
 The heat and humidity seem to muffle time itself.
 Only the Rio Magdalena is alive, the water flowing like silk.

 Evening is when Mompós comes alive.
 The air cools, and out come the chairs on the patios, as townspeople settle in for a session of evening gossip.
 Doors and windows open to let the breeze in, music plays.
 On weekends and holidays, the tables at the Plaza Concepcion fill up with diners.